 I’ve listened to some of the talks shared above at least a couple of times and every time I find something new.
 So, if you’re here and you’re still reading, don’t just move on.
 Bookmark the talks you like most and return to them after a while.
 When you feel down or when you need a gentle push towards your goals.

-This is an ongoing project and I do plan to add more videos inside this article.
-If you have suggestions for a TED talk, share it below in the comments.
+This is an ongoing project and I do plan to add more videos to this article.
+If you have suggestions for a TED talk, share them with me via the form here.